 Print embodiment

-Bibliographic entry (short: be): the particular bibliographic reference entry (“a reference”) occurring in the reference list (or elsewhere) within a citing bibliographic resource, that references another bibliographic resource.
+Bibliographic entry (short: be): the particular textual bibliographic reference entry (“a reference”) occurring in the reference list (or elsewhere) within a citing bibliographic resource, that references another bibliographic resource.

 Responsible agent (short: ra): the agent having a certain role with respect to a bibliographic resource (e.g. an author of a paper or book, or an editor of a journal).